shamveelahammed/website/readme.md

 # Website
 This is a static website that is currently underdevelopment.
 This website is primarily designed to be a CV based website, where it would be really easy to highlight your skills and interests along with your academic background.
 These website also uses 3 apis to demostrate the 'skills', 'interests' and 'contact me' section of the website.

-- This website is running on Amazon Elastic Compute Cloud (EC2) using the amazon route 53 and S3 bucket services.
+- This website is running on Amazon Elastic Compute Cloud (EC2) using the amazon route 53,S3 bucket and CloudFront Distribution services.

 - The domain was also registered from Amazon Domain Services.